Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 #### To answer these questions :
 - We Used Pivot tables to summarize data
 - We used the filters to filter data by category, subcategory and Country
+### Data Visualization
+- Created Interactive charts using Excel's build-in tools.
+- Developed a dashboard with slicer to filtering data by product category